top of page

 Statement of Policy

-Apex Chambers is committed to openess in the receipt and investigation of complaints.
-It has a clear process for handling such complaints including an investigation into the cause and ensuring that appropriate action is taken, where necessary.
+Apex Chambers is committed to openness in the receipt and investigation of complaints.
+It has a clear process for handling such complaints including an investigation into the root cause and ensuring that appropriate action is taken, where necessary.
 It aims to communicate with the complainant in a clear and timely manner.

 Confidentiality